INTRODUCTION: QUESTIONS AND ANSWERS

 A: Warm/hot air rises above cold air.

-Q: How would you be able to recognise that air rises?
+Q: How would you be able to recognize that air rises?

-Illustration of the Earth by the Sun.
-Looking from the equator, the Sun is almost always directly above (Przemyslaw ‘Blueshade’ Idzkiewicz, http://commons.wikimedia.org/wiki/File:Earth-lighting-equinox_EN.png, ‘Earth-lighting-equinox EN’, solar light beams at different latitudes added by Markus Nielbock, https://creativecommons.org/licenses/by-sa/2.0/legalcode).
+Figure 6: Illustration of the Earth by the Sun.
+Looking from the equator, the Sun is almost always directly above (Przemyslaw ‘Blueshade’ Idzkiewicz, ‘Earth-lighting-equinox EN’, solar light beams at different latitudes added by Markus Nielbock, https://creativecommons.org/licenses/by-sa/2.0/legalcode).

 ACTIVITY 1: FLYING FLAMES